 Previous titles featured from our Rare Book Room:

 'The art of illuminating as practised in Europe from the earliest times.
 Illustrated by borders, initial letters, and alphabets' selected and chromolithographed by W. R. Tymms; with an essay and instructions by M. D. Wyatt.
 This work was published by Day and Son in London in 1860, and showcases the best examples of illuminated manuscripts from the 6th Century through to the 16th Century.
 We have selected one plate of illumination from each century to show the beauty of the decoration and how this art form evolved over time.
-View the title page and pictorial plates here.
+View the title page and a selection of pictorial plates here.

 You can also listen to our Treasures from the Rare Book Room podcast to hear discussions of other significant and interesting volumes from our heritage collection.